blurrycontour/zuul-gerrit/doc/source/config/job.rst

          ``git commit --allow-empty`` (which can be used in order to run all jobs).

    .. attr:: irrelevant-files

       This is a negative complement of **files**.
 It indicates that the job should run unless *all* of the files changed match this list.
 In other words, if the regular expression ``docs/.*`` is supplied, then this job will not run if the only files changed are in the docs directory.
-A :ref:`regular expression <regex>` or list of regular expressions.
+Follows the same format as :attr:`job.files`.
+Strings are a :ref:`regular expression
+      <regex>`.

       .. warning::